What is a Sports Injury?

 It’s widely accepted that regular exercise is for good for health and wellbeing.
 But if you're serious about sports or you just exercise for fun or to stay healthy, there's a chance that one day you'll be affected by a sports injury.

 It’s difficult to say how many people receive sports injuries as many mild injuries are treated at home, so they never get reported.
 Figures from the Health and Social Care Information Centre claim two per cent of cases visiting English A&E departments are sports-related injuries (i).
 But arguably that’s just the tip of the iceberg.
-Take running, for example: some experts claim around 60 to 65 per cent of runners are injured on average every year.
+Take running, for example: some experts claim around 60 per cent of runners are injured on average every year (ii).

 How sports injuries happen

 There are several reasons why you may become injured.
 You may simply have an accident – falling or tripping, for instance – or you may push yourself too hard, especially when you start taking part in a sporting activity (it’s easy to overestimate your fitness level when you begin, and you can end up doing too much, too quickly).
 On the other hand many people sustain sports injuries because they don’t warm up properly before they start their activity, while others launch into a sport or type of exercise without learning the correct techniques.
 Some sports injuries are also caused by using poor or the wrong equipment.

 According to the NHS, the ankles and knees are two of the most commonly affected parts of the body that become injured(iii) – though you can get an injury almost anywhere, including your muscles, tendons, ligaments, bones or joints.

 The good news is that most simple sports injuries get better without any medical attention, and there’s lots you can do to help yourself, including resting until your injury is better.
 But if you’re in a lot of pain or you’re not recovering after using self-help measures, it’s a good idea to see your GP or go to your nearest A&E department.